weykon/weykon/README.md

 I'm multilingual full-stack developer.

-I use rust, elixir, typescript, haskell, swift, C#.
+I use rust, elixir, typescript, haskell, swift, C#, Java.

 I have been thinking a lot lately and have come to some realizations.